The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 macOS |

-Press the Track buttons to move to the next/previous track in Ableton Live.
+Press the Track buttons to move to the next/previous track.

 Track buttons light to show you when you're able to move track.
 For example, if you're on Track 1, the < Track button wouldn't light as you can only move to the next track.